asifsamir/TransLocator/README.md

 ## Project Structure
     The project structure is as follows:
-    - `data`: Contains the dataset in json format.
+    * `data`: Contains the dataset in json format.
-    - `src`: Contains the source code for the project.
+    * `src`: Contains the source code for the project.
+      - `data_preprocessing.py`: Contains the code for data preprocessing.
+    *
-    - `requirements.txt`: Contains the required python packages for the project.
+    * `requirements.txt`: Contains the required python packages for the project.
-    - `README.md`: Contains the project documentation.
+    * `README.md`: Contains the project documentation.

 ## Dataset
-   The dataset used for this project is provided in the `data` directory in json format.
+   The refined Bench4BL dataset used for this project is provided in the `data` directory in json format.
 The dataset contains information about the location of the bus stops in the city of Bengaluru.
 The dataset contains the following fields:
    - `bug_id`: Unique identifier for the bug.
    - `bug_title`: Title of the bug.
    - `bug_description`: Description of the bug.